Venthe/gitea-helm-chart/README.md

 If HA is not needed/desired, the following configurations can be used to deploy a single-pod Gitea instance.

-1. For a production-ready single-pod Gitea instance without external dependencies (using the chart dependency `postgresql`):
+1. For a production-ready single-pod Gitea instance without external dependencies (using the chart dependency `postgresql` and `redis`):

    <details>